eli5168/improved_gan_pytorch/README.md

 # Pytorch Version: 2.0.3 and Python 2.7

-In my example, our classifer is for CIFAR10 dataset,
+In my example, my classifer is for CIFAR10 dataset,

 and labeled input: unlabeled input : generated fake input = 1 : 1 : 1